Chia-Network/chialisp-web/docs/tutorials/offers_cli_tutorial.md

 <br/>

 The maker attempts to make an ambitious offer: 100 XCH for 1 million CKC.
-However, the Maker does not have enough money do create this offer:
+However, the Maker does not have enough money to create this offer.
+As a result, an Exception is thrown:

 ```bash
 (venv) $ chia wallet make_offer -o 2:1000000 -r 1:100 -p ~/offers/100xch_for_1mckc.offer